danloveg/ytbdl/README.md

 ## Installation

-Clone this repository, open a terminal or shell in the `ytbeetdl` directory, and run the following command:
+Clone this repository, open a terminal or shell in the `ytbdl` directory, and run the following command:

 ```shell
 pip install -e .